akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 [Leave tutorial](../index.md)

 ## Alfreso - Liferay integration based on Camel / Fuse
-This is a Tutorial that extends the [Alfresco Developer Series](https://ecmarchitect.com/alfresco-developer-series) from Jeff Potts which is an essential start if you try to dig into the Alfresco Customization / Developer world.
+This is a tutorial that extends the [Alfresco Developer Series](https://ecmarchitect.com/alfresco-developer-series) from Jeff Potts which is an essential start if you try to dig into the Alfresco Customization / Developer world.

 In that series Jeff builds a scenario where a company, called SomeCo, publishes whitepapers, stored in Alfresco, to an external website.
 He explains and realizes all the necessary steps on the Alfresco site without actually transporting /managing documents to / in the external repository.